 GSN481 and GSN484 can be replaced by an alternative postgraduate unit with the approval of the Research Discipline Coordinator.

 Year 1, Semester 2

 BSN501-1 Dissertation

 BSN501-2 Dissertation

 BSN501-3 Dissertation

 BSN501-4 Dissertation

-While enrolled in part one of the

 While enrolled in part one of the Dissertation (BSN501-1) students are required to present a seminar detailing their research proposal.